RobbenLab/robben-lab-website/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-The Illinois Laboratory for Animal Machine-learning and Bioinformatics is an interdisciplinary research laboratory that focuses on using computational science to solve problems for the research of immunology and genomics in animals.
+The Illinois Laboratory for Animal Machine-learning and Bioinformatics is an interdisciplinary research laboratory that focuses on computational methods development in single cell and spatial technologies and the research of immunology and genomics in animals.

 {% include section.html %}